Do you like perks? Who doesn't!? Check out our perks here.

 Don = 丼

 When adventuring around Japan keep your eyes peeled for this kanji: 丼.
-If you see this and the place looks like a restaurant, you know it’s a donburi shop.
+If you see this and it looks like a restaurant, it’s probably a donburi shop.

 Popular Types of Donburi